TORN

 only one growing old.
 The last weeks had taken their heavy toll on

-them and she knew they weren't done paying that toll yet…there was
+them and she knew they weren't done paying that toll yet

 still so much to grieve about; so much to miss.
 But as her hand